Scott-Hickmann/Article-Rewriter/results/rewriter/article_7.md

-paraphrased War on Fakes grew to over 625,000 subscribers and is now one of Russia's most popular Telegram channels with a reach of more than 30 million daily viewers on February 23, 2022.
+War on Fakes grew to over 625,000 subscribers and is now one of Russia's most popular Telegram channels with a reach of more than 30 million daily viewers on February 23, 2022.

 | ![Line graph of the War on Fakes’ subscriber growth between February 24 (one day after launch) and March 3, 2022.
 As of March 7, it has over 625,000 subscribers.
 (Source: DFRLab via TGStat.com)](https://miro.medium.com/max/1182/1*iKMp-sg8cX-U_210QSYGgg.png) |
 |:--:|